 Where to Stay: Shelter Island San Diego Hotels

 Shelter Island offers some really fun San Diego hotels, as they all face the water with views of incoming ships.
-These also boast an ideal location on the water, and near all of the San Diego things to do while visiting.
+These also boast an ideal location on the water, and near all of the fun things to do in San Diego while visiting.

 Kona Kai, Shelter Island Hotel

 1551 Shelter Island Dr, San Diego, CA 92106 | 619.221.8000

 We were so excited to find Kona Kai Resort, this waterfront hotel run by Noble House.
 The location so near the many San Diego attractions that we wanted to see was key.
 Being on the water was ideal.
 And, then there were some other fun surprises along the way.